Bouillon (restaurant): History

 Meanwhile, Art Nouveau spread through Europe.
 The various World's Fairs in Paris 1878, 1889, and 1900, accelerated its influence, and restaurants followed the trend.

 In 1896, Bouillon Chartier was opened by brothers Frédéric and Camille Chartier on Rue du Faubourg Montmartre.

 In 1903, Bouillon Gandon-Duval opened in an old restaurant converted by the owner and architect, Edouard Fournier.

 In 1904, another bouillon with luxurious Art Nouveau decoration was opened on Boulevard Saint-Germain.
 The architect was Jean-Marie Bouvier.
 Today, it houses Brasserie Vagenende, which is not a bouillon.

 With Louis Trezel Edouard Chartier opened two further Bouillons Chartier in 1906: the Grand Bouillon Camille Chartier on Rue Racine and the Bouillon Edouard Chartier on Boulevard Montparnasse.
 These restaurants were created in the Art Nouveau style: carved wood and ceramics, with mirrors and painted glass details.

-Nowadays, only a few authentic bouillons remain, such as the one of the Faubourg-Montmartre and in particular the one in Rue Racine, which has the most baroque style of Art Nouveau.
+Nowadays, only a few authentic bouillons remain, such as that of the Faubourg-Montmartre and in particular the one in Rue Racine, which has the most baroque style of Art Nouveau.

 Until 1926, Camille Chartier remained the owner.
 After being called Bouillon Ollé and Joussot, it was Mme.
 Launois who kept the restaurant until 1956.
 The following purchaser sold the goodwill to the University of Paris, which opened a restaurant there for the staff of the Sorbonne from 1962 until 1993.
 The major part of the decoration survived but the restaurant did not benefit from the special care allotted to luxurious restaurants.

 The complete renovation of Bouillon Racine took place in 1996, thanks to the Compagnons du Tour de France.
 It required artisans and experts who had the skills of techniques nearly lost.
 Bevelled mirrors, painted opalines, stained glass, carved woodworks, marble mosaics and gold-leaf lettering provide the public with the pleasure of an opulent space, as much by its beauty as its conviviality.
 It was subsequently classified as a historic building.

 Since 2017, the Parisian bouillon has seen a resurgence.
 Bouillon Chartier Montparnasse, which had been lately functioning as a brasserie named Montparnasse 1900, reprised its original vocation (and name) in 2019.
 Two new bouillons have been launched by the Moussié brothers, Pierre and Guillaume: Bouillon Pigalle (opened in 2017 on Boulevard Clichy) and Bouillon République (opened in 2021 in the former home of the venerable brasserie, Chez Jenny).